SinclairHudson/SinclairHudson/README.md

 ### Hello Hello 👋

 I'm Sinclair, and I'm currently pursuing a Master's of Applied Computing at the University of Toronto.
-I love learning new things, creating cool projects, and solving problems.
-This is my GitHub profile, which has some (but not all!) of my work.
-I've done a lot of projects in computer vision, and currently I'm looking at generative models applied to audio.
-My preferred language is Python of course, because of PyTorch, NumPy, SciPy, and Pandas.
-Also, I'm a huge Vim nerd.
+I complete my degree requirements in __December 2024__ and will receive my diploma May 2024.
+In May 2023, I completed my Bachelor's of Computer Science at the University of Waterloo, with 6 internships.
+I'm doing research with @NVIDIA, exploring self-supervised learning for autonomous vehicles.

+My current (2024 Q3) research interests include:
+* 🚙 Robotics (specifically autonomous vehicles)
+* 🏋️ Self-supervised learning
+* 🔊 ML for audio (specifically spoken language processing)
+* 🎨 AI for creative and artistic applications

+I'm not interested in the following research topics:
+* 🪖 weapons or defense technology
+* 📱 recommendation algorithms that exacerbate social media addiction